 To find out if you’re eligible for a facelift in Baltimore, schedule an appointment with Dr. Rosenberg at the Plastic Surgery Center of Maryland today.
 In your consultation, Dr. Rosenberg will listen to your concerns and aesthetic goals and craft a plan that works for your desired results and recovery timeline.

 Most commonly performed on patients over the age of 40, a facelift tightens sagging or wrinkled facial skin on the lower face and is frequently accompanied by liposuction to remove excess fat from the neck and face.

 A facelift at our Baltimore offices is typically performed as an outpatient procedure under general anesthesia.
 Dr. Rosenberg will make an incision along the hairline, from which he can remove or reposition fat and excess skin, as well as reconfigure facial muscles and connective tissue.

-Yes, depending on the condition of your skin and the desired results of surgery, a facelift may need to be accompanied by other facial surgeries.
+Yes, depending on the condition of your skin and the desired results of surgery, a facelift may need to be accompanied by other facial surgeries or complemented with non-surgical treatments like laser skin resurfacing.
 Although combining procedures increases the length of surgery as well as potential recovery time, it is more cost- and time-effective than having multiple facial rejuvenation procedures performed at separate times.

 Common treatments used in combination with a facelift are neck lifts, brow lifts, and eyelid surgery.
 For these procedures, additional incisions will be made as necessary to tighten skin and remove fat from problem areas to achieve natural-looking results.

 For some personalized cosmetic surgery plans, like those for patients who have hollow features or who desire fuller lips, Dr. Rosenberg can also use dermal fillers in addition to performing a facelift to provide complete benefits in one procedure.

 Related Post: Can Facelift Be Combined With Other Surgeries?